kuzzleio/kuzzle/doc/2/guides/getting-started/4-authenticate-users/index.md

 ---
 code: false
 type: page
-title: Authentication
+title: Authenticate Users
-description: Authenticate users
+description: Use the multi-authentication system
 order: 400
 ---

-# Authentication
+# Authenticate Users

 Kuzzle authentication system is **multi-strategy based**.
 This means that the same user can **authenticate in several different ways**.